 Younger women and those who have recently had a vaginal birth are more at risk.

-If you’ve recently had an abortion, it’s also a good idea to wait before getting an IUD inserted to decrease the risk of expulsion.
+If you’ve recently had a termination, it’s also a good idea to wait before getting an IUD inserted to decrease the risk of expulsion.

 If you think your IUD is no longer in place, get in touch with your healthcare provider as soon as possible to reduce the risk of complications and ensure that your birth control method still works as you want it to.